What is Compound Interest?

 4. Time horizon

 Time horizon refers to the amount of time over which the compound interest mechanism can operate.
-The longer the time horizon, the more interest payments that can be made to the original principal and the larger the ending account value will be.
+The longer the time horizon, the more interest payments that can be made and the larger the ending account value will be.